Skip to main content

 UK Government.
 Website.

 • Best Interests Procedure Guidelines (BIP Toolbox): assessing and determining the best interests of the child.
 UNHCR (2021).
-The BIP describes UNHCR’s case management framework for refuge and asylum seeking children.
+The BIP describes UNHCR’s case management framework for refugee and asylum-seeking children.

 Toolbox